duskconductor/basic-git-commands/GitCommandList.md

 <a href="README.md" target="_blank">Git at Work</a> | **Git Cheatsheet** | <a href="CreatingTeamRepo.md" target="_blank">Git Creating Team Repo</a> | <a href="GitHubAndRecruiters.md" target="_blank">GitHub and Recruiters</a> | <a href="PullingFromClassGitLab.md" target="_blank">Pulling from Class GitLab</a>

-## Adding a .Git file to a folder (Not needed when clone used)
+## If you have a folder with files that you want to add to an empty GitHub repo:

 ```
 git init
 ```

-## Adding a remote (Remote Repo URL / GitHub Repo URL) to a .Git file (Not needed when clone used)

-Replace ??? with the Remote Repo URL / GitHub Repo URL
+Replace ??? with the Empty GitHub Repo URL / GitHub Repo URL

 ```
 git remote add origin ???